bosun-ai/swiftide/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Swiftide is in an very early stage and we are aware that we do lack features for the wider community.
+Contributions are very welcome. :tada:

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a great idea, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project